neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Persistence.rst

 the changed object is given to ``update`` on the corresponding repository.

 Now, for objects that have no corresponding repository, how are changes persisted?
-In the same way you fetch those objets from their parent - by traversal.
+In the same way you fetch those objects from their parent - by traversal.
 FLOW3 follows references from objects managed in a repository (aggregate roots) for all persistence operations, unless the referenced object itself is an aggregate root.